 Head upstairs to find three further bedrooms, all with en-suite shower rooms, comprising of a family room with a double and a single, a twin room with two queen-size beds and a walk-in wardrobe, and finally a queen-size double, all with bright and airy décor and lovely countryside or distant sea views.

-The large garden is a wonderful feature in the warmer months with garden furniture to relax on and a barbecue for sunny summer afternoons on the grill.
+The large garden is a wonderful feature in the warmer months with garden furniture to relax on.

 Head down to the centre of the village with Quilty resting right on the coastline, home to a takeaway, a pub, a supermarket and a long stretch of beach, with views of the Aran Islands, the Cliffs of Moher and the Connemara Hills.